 Students are not permitted to repeat courses in which a grade of "C" or better was earned.
 This includes a grade of "C" or better transferred in from another institution.
 Click here for further information.

 Maximum attempts for full cost of instruction in each course

-The full cost assessment (out-of-state tuition) is the equivalent of the non-resident tuition charges that are four times the FL Resident rate.
+The full cost assessment is the equivalent of the non-resident tuition charges that are four times the FL Resident rate.
 Additional fee information is available in the financial information section of the catalog, under Tuition, Fees and Refunds heading.